 The compartmentalization of art and science is a rather arbitrary one.
-Ages ago, educated people were often artists AND scientists (like Leonardo di Vinci) and the pursuit of knowledge and fact fed into their desire to understand aesthetic beauty and the creative process.
+Ages ago, educated people (think Leonardo da Vinci) were often artists AND scientists and the pursuit of knowledge and fact fed into their desire to understand aesthetic beauty and the creative process.

-At Pactum Factum, part of our mission is to use science, the law and mindfulness to support the art of a dispute resolution process that can result in an outcome that is elegant, durable, creative and practical.
+At Pactum Factum, our mission is to leverage science and law to inform the art of negotiation and dispute resolution resulting in a process that can breed elegant, durable, creative and practical outcomes.